KostasThan/FTTSApi/README.md

 # FTTSApi

-## A text to speech app that converts the writen words into speech.
+## A text to speech app that converts the written words into speech.

 * There are two ciphers that the user might use to encode the writen text